Linux

 No access to the frontend

 Symptom: You cannot open the Home Assistant page in your browser.
-If you are not using Home Assistant Operating SystemHome Assistant OS, the Home Assistant Operating System, is an embedded, minimalistic, operating system designed to run the Home Assistant ecosystem.
-It is the recommended installation method for most users.
-[Learn more], the cause may be an access restriction.
+If you are not using Home Assistant Operating SystemHome Assistant OS, the Home Assistant Operating System, is an embedded, minimalistic, operating system designed to run the Home Assistant ecosystem on single board computers (like the Raspberry Pi) or Virtual Machines.
+It includes Home Assistant Core, the Home Assistant Supervisor, and supports apps.
+Home Assistant Supervisor keeps it up to date, removing the need for you to manage an operating system.
+Home Assistant Operating System is the recommended installation type for most users., the cause may be an access restriction.

 In newer Linux distributions, the access to a host is very limited.
 This means that you can’t access the Home Assistant frontend that is running on a host outside of the host machine.